-Dr. Melissa Gratias is a frequent source for writers and media outlets.
+Dr. Melissa Gratias is a frequent source for podcasters, writers, and media outlets.

 Her areas of expertise include: workplace productivity, time management, and life balance.